 Indexing ABCI events

 The pd software emits ABCI events while processing blocks.
 By default, these blocks are stored in CometBFT's key-value database locally, but node operators can opt-in to writing the events to an external PostgreSQL database.
+Furthermore, the pindexer software can be used to take these raw ABCI events, and produce penumbra-specific "app views" with rich formatted data.

 Configuring a Penumbra node to write events to postgres